sin2akshay/Simple-Blockchain-in-Python/README.md

 # Simple-Blockchain-in-Python
-Simple Blockchain you can create in Python in Just 5 minutes
+Simple Blockchain you can create in Python in Just 5 minutes.
+This repository contains the code as explained by Siraj Raval in this [video](https://www.youtube.com/watch?v=MViBvQXQ3mM)

+It is a work in progress and more resources will be added later.
+For now this is a good started to understand Blockchain.
+Below I have listed some of the resources that will give you more insight on Blockchain and Ethereum.

 ___